 • LMU / MPQ / broadband infrared diagnostics

-M.Sc. // Join the cutting-edge of Molecular Profiling II
+M.Sc. // join the cutting-edge of molecular profiling II

 Are you passionate about advancing medical diagnostics through innovative technologies?
 The Broadband Infrared Diagnostics (BIRD) group (www.attoworld.de/bird), located at the Chair of Experimental Physics at Ludwig-Maximilians-Universität München (LMU) and the Max-Planck-Institute of Quantum Optics (MPQ), is at the forefront of combining laser physics with molecular medicine.